nmn28/scoop/boards/scoop-dev/firmware/test/README.md

 `--base` is set to `0x27000` since that's where we told out linker the binary would be.
 If we changed it in the linker we would need to change it here too.

 `--family` is the flag that tags the UF2 image as safe to flash on our hardware, for the nRF5284 this value is `0xADA52840`.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.